package-url/purl-spec/README.rst

   - The default repository is `https://packagist.org`
   - The `namespace` is the vendor.
   - Note: private, local packages may have no name.
-In this casse you cannot create a `purl` for these.
+In this case you cannot create a `purl` for these.
   - Examples::